 Jim Stanton was aghast!
 He had just invited me along to a rock concert in Oklahoma City and I had immediately accepted.
 Now he was exclaiming: Don’t say that!
 Don’t say you don’t know who Chuck Berry is!

 What I didn’t tell Jim is I had even less heard of Bo Diddley!
 He featured with Chuck and they rocked up a storm.
 “My ding-a-ling” was really big just then!
-OK, that didn’t sound right, but anyway . . knowwaddimean. . .
+OK, that didn’t sound quite right, but anyway . . knowwaddimean . .

 He played all his hits, including “Johnny B. Goode,” “Maybelline,” “Nadine,” “No Particular Place to Go,” “Reelin’ and Rockin’,” “Roll Over Beethoven,” “Surfin’ U.S.A,” “Sweet Little Sixteen,” . . .

 In 1963, Bo Diddley starred in a UK concert tour with the Everly Brothers and Little Richard.
-The supporting act was a little up-and-coming outfit called The Rolling Stones.
+Their supporting act was a little up-and-coming outfit called The Rolling Stones.